-In accordance with the European Agenda on Security, Eurojust is working closely with Europol to increase the exchange of information and assure immediate judicial follow-up of the activities of Europol's European Counter Terrorism Centre (ECTC).
-A prosecutor specialised in the field has been seconded by Eurojust at the ECTC.
+In accordance with the European Agenda on Security, Eurojust is working closely with Europol to increase the exchange of information in terrorism cases.
+A prosecutor specialised in the field has been seconded by Eurojust at the European Counter Terrorism Centre at Europol.